waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Suicune Capture Strategy (Crystal Version)
+# Suicune Sighting Strategy (Pokemon Crystal)
-## Primary Goal: Capture Suicune
+## Primary Goal: Trigger Suicune Sightings
-- Status: Roaming on Route 42.
-- Catcher: XENON (Gastly) - Mean Look (Trap) + Hypnosis (Sleep).
-- Encounter Type: Wild encounter in tall grass/water.
-- **CRITICAL**: Suicune is a roamer!
-It will flee on Turn 1 if it is faster.
-Gastly (Lv18) is currently slower (Speed 36).
-- Strategy: Need to increase speed or use a faster trapper.
-For now, focus on triggering the encounter to track movement.
-- Current Target: Encounter Suicune in Route 42 grass (50, 12) using Repel Trick.

-## Battle Tactics: Suicune (Lv40)
-- Moveset: Gust, Leer, Bubblebeam, Rain Dance.
-(Does NOT know Roar).
-- Strategy: Mean Look on Turn 1 to trap.
-Hypnosis to induce sleep.
-- Note: Ghost-types are NOT immune to status moves like Roar or Leer, but Suicune lacks phazing moves in Crystal.
+- Suicune is NOT a roamer in Crystal until after the Tin Tower event.
+It follows a scripted sequence of overworld sightings.
+- Sighting 1: North of Cianwood City (Completed).
+- Sighting 2: Route 42 Middle Island (Current Target).
+Triggered by approaching the sprite on the island.
+- Sighting 3: Route 36 (Next Target).
+Triggered by approaching the sprite near the Sudowoodo spot.
+- Final Encounter: Tin Tower.
+Stationary battle.

-## Map Mechanics: Route 42
+## Route 42 Navigation
-- **Adjacent Maps**: Ecruteak City (1_1), Mahogany Town (2_7), Mt.
-Mortar (3_1).
-- **Navigation**:
-  - Center island reachable via Surf at (14, 12) or Cut tree at (24, 13).
+- Middle Island access: Surf at (14, 12) or use Cut on the tree at (24, 13).
-  - Ledge at (y=14) requires North path (y=7) for access to South grass.
-- **Tile Mechanics**:
-  - FLOOR_UP_WALL: Impassable from North.
-  - TALL_GRASS: Triggers wild encounters (Lv13-17).
+- Note: The Cut tree regrows whenever the map is reloaded (e.g., entering or exiting Mount Mortar).

+## Party Strategy
+- XENON (Gastly, Lv18): Mean Look and Hypnosis.
+Essential for the final encounter at Tin Tower to prevent Suicune from fleeing (though it doesn't flee in the final Tin Tower battle in Crystal, it's good practice).
+- KIMCHI (Gloom): Has Cut for navigation.
+- Ravioli (Krabby): Has Surf for navigation.

+## Tile Mechanics (Route 42)
 - WATER: Requires Surf (HM03).
+Interact with edge or use from menu.
 - CUT_TREE: Requires Cut (HM01).

-## Global Tile Mechanics (Summary)
-- TALL_GRASS: Triggers wild encounters.
-- WATER: Requires Surf (HM03).
+Regrows on map reload.
-- LEDGE: One-way jump South.
+- LEDGE: One-way movement (usually South or East).
-- WARP: Map transition.
-- Standard Collision: WALL, FENCE, TREE, MOUNTAIN, COUNTER (Impassable).
+- FLOOR_UP_WALL: Collision type at (50, 14), impassable from North.

-## Strategy & Lessons
+## Items
-- **Roamer Movement**: Roamers move between adjacent maps on map boundary cross.
-Re-verify location via Pokédex after every battle and map transition.
-- **Menu Reliability**: Keep menu sequences to 1-3 buttons of a single type (directional OR action) to avoid system truncation.
-- **Suicune Encounters**:
-  1. North of Cianwood (Seen).
-  2. Route 42 middle island (Next).
-  3. Route 36.
-  4. Tin Tower.
-- **CRITICAL**: Suicune CANNOT be caught during scripted sightings.
-It will always flee.
-It can only be caught at the Tin Tower later.
-Do not waste Great Balls yet.
-- **Correction (Turn 15705)**: Turn count sync fixed.
-Training log removed.
-Progressing to center of island.
+- Super Repel: Active for 200 steps.
+Use to avoid wild encounters while traveling.